I’d like to introduce you to Joanna and Breanna.

 Soon after they launched Brush & Nib, Joanna and Breanna learned about Phoenix City Code Section 18.4(B).
-According to city officials, this law requires them to create artwork promoting events and messages that go against their faith, including same-sex marriages.
+According to city officials, this law required them to create artwork promoting events and messages that go against their faith, including same-sex marriages.
 But it doesn’t stop there.
-The law even prohibits them from explaining that they can only create artwork consistent with their artistic and religious beliefs.
-Joanna and Breanna face up to six months in jail, $2,500 in fines, and three years of probation for each day that they violate this law.
+The law even prohibited them from explaining that they can only create artwork consistent with their artistic and religious beliefs.
+Joanna and Breanna faced up to six months in jail, $2,500 in fines, and three years of probation for each day that they violated this law.

 Joanna and Breanna gladly serve everyone, regardless of their sexual orientation, and they create art for many different occasions.
-But they cannot, in good conscience, promote an event that contradicts their beliefs.
+But they cannot, in good conscience, promote an event that violates their conscience.

 And they shouldn’t have to.
 Freedom of speech means that people of good will are free to live out their beliefs without government hostility or punishment.
 There are countless people of good will, from faith traditions as diverse as Islam and Christianity, who share Joanna and Breanna’s beliefs about marriage – that it is the union of a man and a woman.
 No one should be bullied or banished from the marketplace for peacefully living out that belief.